 What is the outlook for children with diaphragmatic hernias?

-However, there are a couple of side-effects which you should know about, should they arise in the future.
+However, there are a couple of side-effects which families should know about, should they arise in the future.

-Sometimes it takes a while for your baby’s intestine to work properly, so your child may need extra nutrition.
-This will enable your child to gain weight to reach the right size and weight for their age.
-Please speak to the dieticians about this.
+Sometimes it takes a while for the baby’s intestine to work properly, so the child may need extra nutrition.
+This will enable the child to gain weight to reach the right size and weight for their age.
+Dieticians can be spoken to about this.

 Some children who have had a diaphragmatic hernia develop a problem with gastro-oesophageal reflux when they are older.
 This is where the contents of the stomach flow back up the oesophagus (gullet) causing pain and irritation.